nuxt/docs/en/guide/development-tools.md

 <div class="Alert Alert--orange">

-One best practice is to add also `"precommit": "npm run lint"` in your package.json to lint your code automatically before commiting your code.
+One best practice is to add also `"precommit": "npm run lint"` in your package.json to lint your code automatically before committing your code.

 </div>